halilsafakkilic/github-mcp-server/README.md

 # GitHub Explorer MCP Server

 This project is a server using the MCP (Model Context Protocol) standard to list GitHub user repositories.
-It can operate over different communication protocols (stdio and SSE).
+It can operate over different communication protocols (stdio, Streamable HTTP and SSE).

 ## Features

 - GitHub user repository listing
-- Support for stdio and SSE (Server-Sent Events) protocols
+- Support for stdio, Streamable HTTP and SSE (Server-Sent Events) protocols
 - Customized FastMCP configuration
 - Basic File logging system